Lincoln Park (community area), Chicago: Cuisine

 Lincoln Park has a three-Michelin star restaurant, Alinea, and Galit, a one-Michelin star restaurant.
 The Lettuce Entertain You restaurant company started at R.J.
 Grunts, and featured the first salad bars.
 The Wieners Circle is a fast food restaurant known for Polish sausage.
 Demon Dogs was a hot dog restaurant that stood under the Fullerton 'L' station from 1983 until 2006.
 The first Potbelly Sandwich Works opened in 1977 on Lincoln Avenue in Lincoln Park.
 Chicago Pizza and Oven Grinder Company is a restaurant on Clark Street.
+Lincoln Park is home to neighborhood taverns such as The Burwood Tap, founded in 1933 and considered one of the oldest continuously operated bars in the city.

 Community Services

 Care for Friends is a non-profit that provides meal programs, health clinics, and other support services to people experiencing homelessness and food insecurity in Lincoln Park, Edgewater, and South Loop.

 Music

 Lincoln Hall is a music venue located here.

 Jelly Roll Morton recorded early jazz work in 1926 at the Webster Hotel ballroom (now Webster House).

 Churches

 Lincoln Park is also home to five architecturally significant churches: St. Vincent de Paul Parish, St. Clement Church, St. Josaphat's (one of the many so-called 'Polish Cathedrals' in Chicago), St. James Lutheran Church and St. Michael's Church in the Old Town Triangle area of Lincoln Park.